 |Aggregateper 50 kg bag||= (2 / (1+2)) x 250 kg|

 Note: Always use dry river sand because moisture in the sand may increase its weight, mess up the water-cement ratio and cause bulking of sand.

 |per bag(50kg)||85 kg||165 kg|

 Sand and Aggregate per bag of cement – M5, M7.5, M10, M15, M20

-Quantities are calculated according to the above procedure with fine to coarse aggregate ratio as 1:2.
+Quantities are calculated according to the above procedure with a fine to a coarse aggregate ratio of 1:2.